How to Make Accessible Word Documents

 Perfect!
 Met the level of accessibility training I need in my job and I learned a few new tricks.
 (Ontario Government)

-INCLUDED IN THE WEBINAR:
+INCLUDED IN THE VIRTUAL TRAINING:

 - High quality instruction by a Document Accessibility Specialist